Alternova-Inc/flasksearch/README.md

 # Flask Search Engine Microservice

-A lightweight and powerful search engine microservice built with Flask and Elasticsearch Serverless.
-This microservice provides a ready-to-use search API that can be integrated into any application requiring robust search capabilities.
+A lightweight and powerful search engine microservice built with Flask and Elasticsearch Serverless, featuring a modern React frontend.
+This full-stack application provides both a ready-to-use search API and an intuitive web interface for searching and managing data.

 ## Features

 - 🚀 Built with Flask for lightweight and fast API endpoints
 - 🔍 Powered by Elasticsearch Serverless for scalable search capabilities
+- 🎨 Modern React frontend with Material-UI components
 - 🔒 API Token authentication
 - 📚 RESTful API design
 - 🌐 CORS support
 - 📝 API documentation using Bruno
 - ✅ Comprehensive test suite
+- 🔄 Real-time search suggestions
+- 📱 Responsive design for all devices

 ## Prerequisites

-- Python 3.8+
+- Python 3.12.9
+- Node.js 14+ (for frontend)
 - Elasticsearch Serverless account and credentials
 - Bruno (for API testing and documentation)